-Occasionally, I use a clay bar and tar remover, but this is usually only every couple of months.
-I find that this is necessary if it’s been a very rainy week and my car’s exhaust tips look particularly dirty.
+Occasionally, I use a clay bar and tar remover, but this is usually only a couple of times per year.

 If you keep up with this level of maintenance, you’ll never have to restore your car’s exhaust tips.
 And it really does only take a few minutes every week or so.